neurobagel/documentation/docs/data_prep.md

 - MUST contain at least one additional column that describes demographic or other phenotypic information
 - MAY contain a column with session IDs if the dataset is longitudinal.
   If present, MUST contain only one column about session IDs.
-- MUST NOT contain any missing values in the subject ID and session ID (if availble) column
+- MUST NOT contain any missing values in the subject ID and session ID (if available) column
 - MUST have unique values in the subject ID column OR in the combination of subject ID and session ID columns

 for variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md).